If you're running a business in Washington, it's crucial to understand pay stub requirements for employees and contractors.

 Premiums for state workers' compensation insurance

-The Washington State Department of Labor & Industries (L&I) has approved a 4.9 percent rise in the average worker's compensation premium rate for 2024.
-Effective January 1, 2024, this increase signifies that employers and employees collectively will bear an average additional cost of $65 per year in workers' compensation insurance premiums for each full-time employee.
+The Washington State Department of Labor & Industries (L&I) has approved a 3.8 percent rise in the average worker's compensation premium rate for 2025.
+Effective January 1, 2025, this increase signifies that employers and employees collectively will bear an average additional cost of $52.50 per year in workers' compensation insurance premiums for each full-time employee (about $48.40 per full time employee after retro refunds).
 Similar to the previous year, workers will cover approximately a quarter of the premium.

 Washington tax filing